IntelLabs/matsciml/CONTRIBUTING.md

 - Verify that all tests pass successfully before making a pull request.

 Tests for each new model and datasets should be added to their respective tests folder, and follow the conventions of the existing tests.
 Task specific tests may be added to the model folder itself.
 All relevant tests must pass in order for a pull request to be accepted and merged.

+Model tests may be added [here](https://github.com/IntelLabs/matsciml/tree/main/matsciml/models/dgl/tests), and dataset tests may be added to their respective dataset folders when created.

 ### General Guidelines
 - Make your code readable and maintainable.
 Use meaningful variable and function names.